 Your appointment code.
 You will receive this in an email confirmation when you make an appointment online.

 Your (expired) residence document.
 Or the official report of loss or theft from the police (if your residence permit has been lost or stolen).

 You will not be charged for providing biometric information.

 Children under 6 years old:

 Children from 6 to 11 years old:

 Children from 12 to 17 years old:

-Did your sponsor submit an application for a Regular Provisional Residence Permit (mvv) for you in the Netherlands?
-Or did you submit an application for an mvv to the Dutch representation abroad?
+Does your sponsor submit an application for a Regular Provisional Residence Permit (mvv) for you in the Netherlands?
+Or do you submit an application for an mvv to the Dutch representation abroad?
 Then your biometrics will be taken at the Dutch representation abroad.